 Let us confirm that ROBIN is up and running.
 Run the following command to verify that ROBIN Storage is ready.

 Let us now setup helm.
 ROBIN has helper utilities to initialize helm.

-Let us now create a PostgreSQL database using Helm and OBIN Storage.
+Let us now create a PostgreSQL database using Helm and ROBIN Storage.
 The following command will install PostgreSQL.
 We are setting the storageClass to robin-0-3 to benefit from the data management capabilities that ROBIN Storage brings.

 Run the following command to verify our database called “movies” is deployed and all relevant Kubernetes resources are ready.

-You should be able to see an output showing the status of your Postgresql database.
+You should be able to see an output showing the status of your PostgreSQL database.